 0. Art-Net additionally allows 128 nets, each containing 16 sub-nets.
 Each sub-net contains 16 universes.
 So, the first 512 addresses in a lighting system are all part of universe 0, which is part of sub-net 0, which is part of net 0.
 Since sixteen universes contain 8,192 addresses, you likely will not need to worry about sub-net or net unless you have a very complex show.

 Beneath the patch table is a sort of mini-inspector that shows details of the selected instrument or light group.

-Name, Note, Definition, Universe, Sub-Net, Net.
-These are all duplicate, alternative views for the same information listed in the patch table.
+Name, Note, and Definition are all duplicate, alternative views for the same information listed in the patch table.
 You can view and change each of these properties in both places.

 Add to Group...
 Clicking this button will display a pop-up of all light groups in the workspace, and allow you add the selected instrument(s) and/or light group(s) to a light group.
 Light groups can indeed contain other light groups.

 Below the button is a list of the light groups that the selected instrument(s) and/or light group(s) belong to.

 The Definitions tab lists every light definition used by at least one instrument in the workspace.
 Definitions are copied into the workspace from the Light Library when that definition is chosen in the patch.
 If all the instruments using a particular definition are deleted from the workspace, however, the definition remains in the workspace until manually removed.